Fact-Checking Republicans' Defense Of The GOP Health Bill

 Town hall meetings got loud for some Republican members of Congress this week, as they defended the passage of the American Health Care Act by the House of Representatives.
 Constituents have been asking a lot of questions, and we've been fact-checking the answers given by some leading GOP lawmakers.

-Tom Reed, R-N.Y., at a town hall meeting in his district:
+Tom Reed, R-N.Y., at a town hall meeting in his district

 "The pre-existing reform is not repealed by this legislation."